holgerl/hilvl/README.md

 ### Variables, scope and evaluation

-The `Service action argument` structure and indentation based arrays are combined with the scope system for great flexibility for the programmer.
+The `Service action argument` structure and indentation based lists are combined with the scope system for great flexibility for the programmer.

 Variables are created, changed and read by using the scope service `@`: